openshift/openshift-ansible/README.md

 Ansible playbooks.
 Learn more about the OpenShift Installer in this [overview](https://github.com/openshift/installer/blob/master/docs/user/overview.md#installer-overview).

-For OpenShift 4.x, this repo only provides playbooks necessary for scaling up or upgrading RHEL hosts in an existing 4.x cluster.
+For OpenShift 4.x, this repository only provides playbooks necessary for scaling up or upgrading RHEL hosts in an existing 4.x cluster.

 The [master branch](https://github.com/openshift/openshift-ansible/tree/master)